Hapag-Lloyd Express

-Hapag-Lloyd Express GmbH (previously also marketed as HLX.com) was a no-frills, high-frequency, express airline based in Langenhagen, Germany.
-It operated services within Germany and to destinations in Europe.

-On 15 January 2007, it combined its operations with those of Hapag-Lloyd Flug to become TUIfly.
-While Hapag-Lloyd Flug operated all TUIfly flights, Hapag-Lloyd Express marketed them until TUIfly got its own licence.
+Hapag-Lloyd Express GmbH, also known as HLX.com, was a no-frills, high-frequency, express airline based in Langenhagen, Germany.
+It played a significant role in the European aviation panorama during its operational years from 2002 to 2007.
+On 15 January 2007, it combined its operations with those of Hapag-Lloyd Flug into TUIfly.
+While Hapag-Lloyd Flug operated all TUIfly flights, Hapag-Lloyd Express marketed them until 1 July 2010.